serverless/workshop/workshop/README.md

 This changes across stages automatically.
 Deploy this.

-View the deployment record in Serverless Framework Enterprise.
+View the deployment record in Serverless Framework.

 ---

 In (https://dashboard.serverless.com)[https://dashboard.serverless.com], go to your Profile for development called `profile-dev` and add a Safeguard for `allowed-regions`

-In `/workshop/template-fullstack/backend/functions`, run a full deployment and look at the Safegaurds outputs.
+In `/workshop/backend-restapi`, run a full deployment and look at the Safegaurds outputs.

 <br/>

-## Hands-On: Testing
+## Testing

-In `/workshop/template-fullstack/backend/functions`, run the test command.
+In `/workshop/backend-restapi`, run the test command.

 ```text
 $ sls test